mystevotgit/FarmCollector/README.md

 ## Introduction

 FarmCollector is a Spring Boot application that helps farmers collect and report data on crops planted and harvested for each field in their farm across different seasons.
-The application includes endpoints for managing farms, fields, crops, and seasons, and provides reports comparing expected vs actual crop yields.
+The application includes endpoints for managing farms, fields, crops, and seasons, and provides reports comparing harvested vs planted crop yields.

 ## Features

 - Manage farms, fields, crops, and seasons
 - Collect data on planting and harvesting
-- Generate reports on expected vs actual crop yields
+- Generate reports on expected(harvested) vs actual(planted) crop yields
 - Simple text-based reports accessible via browser
 - API documentation using Swagger